RayyanASiddiqui/FCC-Full-Stack-Developer-Certification-Work/README.md

-# FCC-Responsive-Web-Design-Certificiation-Work
+# FCC-Full-Stack-Developer-Certification-Work
-A collection of projects from the freeCodeCamp Responsive Web Design Certification that I've done as I progress through the course.
+A collection of projects from the freeCodeCamp Full Stack Certification that I'm going through.
+This is all the way from the beginning to the end, so it will contain very beginner projects to the more advanced ones I do as I progress.
+This is so I can keep track of my improvement and show off the skills I've learned through practice and practical application.